Abid Kovačević

 Abid Kovačević (born 1 July 1952) is a Bosnian-Herzegovinian retired footballer.
 He was capped twice by Yugoslavia.

 Club career

-Kovačević played for Ethnikos Piraeus F.C. in the Greek Super League from 1981–1984.
+Kovačević played for Ethnikos Piraeus F.C. in the Greek Super League from 1981 to 1984.
+In January 1981, he played two games for Inter Milan on loan from Dinamo Zagreb during the Torneo di Capodanno, where Italian clubs were allowed to have one foreign player on a short-term loan.

 International career

 He made his debut for Yugoslavia in a January 1977 friendly match away against Colombia and has earned a total of 2 caps, scoring no goals.
 His second and final international was a friendly 9 days later against Mexico.